Sphere packing proper colorings of an expander graph: Introduction

 \subsection{Setup}

 Fix an integer $q \geq 3$.
 Let $G = (V, E)$ be a graph on $n$ vertices.
 A \emph{proper $q$-coloring} of $G$ is a map $X: V \to [q]$ such that $X(u) \neq X(v)$ whenever $uv \in E$.
 For the rest of the paper, unless otherwise specified, we will simply refer to a proper $q$-coloring as a coloring.
 Identifying $V$ with $[n]$, we can view $X$ as an element of $[q]^n$.
+For two colorings $X, Y$ of $G$, their \emph{Hamming distance} is given by

+We say that a set of colorings of $G$ is \emph{$\delta$-distinct} if any pair of colorings in the set have Hamming distance at least $\delta n$.
+In other words, a $\delta$-distinct set of colorings is a $(G, M, \delta n)$ code.

-For two colorings $X, Y$ of $G$, we define their \emph{distance} as
+We also introduce another notion of distance, which seems more natural in the context of graph colorings.
+For two colorings $X, Y$ of $G$, their \emph{coloring distance} is given by

 This is simply the minimum Hamming distance between $X$ and $\sigma(Y)$.
-We say that a set of colorings of $G$ is \emph{$\delta$-distinct} if any pair of colorings in the set have distance at least $\delta n$.
+Similarly, we say that a set of colorings of $G$ is \emph{strongly $\delta$-distinct} if any pair of colorings in the set have coloring distance at least $\delta n$.
+Clearly, $d_c(X, Y) \leq d_H(X, Y)$, so any strongly $\delta$-distinct set of colorings is also $\delta$-distinct.
+While there is no obvious relationship between these two distances beside the trivial inequality, most of our asymptotic results will hold under either notion of distance.

 Throughout the rest of this paper, we only work with regular graphs unless otherwise specified.
 Given a $d$-regular graph $G$, let $A$ denote its normalized adjacency matrix, with entries given by

 Let $\lambda_1 \geq \lambda_2 \geq \cdots \geq \lambda_n$ denote its eigenvalues.
 Recall that $\lambda_1 = 1$ and $\lambda_n \geq -1$.